 Provo, Utah is home to the Brigham Young University (BYU), one of four universities/colleges run by The Church of Jesus Christ of Latter-Day Saints (LDS).
 BYU is the largest religious university, the third largest private university in the United States and offers programs in liberal arts, engineering, agriculture, management and law.

-the power to act well in the world's work,
+"Education is the power to think clearly, the power to act well in the world's work, and the power to appreciate life." -- Brigham Young

-According to Fall, 2011 statistics, the average BYU student GPA was 3.82 but not only good grades make the average BYU student stand out.
+According to Fall, 2011 statistics, the average BYU student GPA was 3.82 but not only good grades make theaverage BYU student stand out.
 All students are required to adhere to a Code of Honor of academic honesty, dress and grooming standards, abstinence from drugs, alcohol and extramarital sex.
 This is not an optimistic honor code but it does serve to build a foundation for both hope and optimism.

 Provo also houses an LDS Missionary Training Center (MTC), where each week approximately 475 missionaries enter to begin 3-12 weeks training, preparing to serve in one of the 345 missions around the world, taking their message of hope with them wherever they go.
 Every day of every week, 52,000 missionaries are sharing that same message of hope, first given by our Savior Jesus Christ.
 Many of these missionaries learn a foreign language while attending the MTC in preparation to serve a multitude of nationalities.
 The Provo MTC is one of 17 such centers around the world, teaching missionaries how to best share their message of faith and hope to all who will listen.
 Perhaps it's mostly a matter of choice if you wish to share in that same hope and optimism?